w3c/wai-statements/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The purpose of this resource is to provide a guide for owners of websites and mobile applications to describe the accessibility of their web and mobile products and services in an accessibility statement.
+This guide and tool helps owners of websites and mobile applications to describe the accessibility of their products and services.
+The resulting accessibility statements are for people with disabilities, to get an understanding of the accessibility and where to get information or leave to feedback.

 {::nomarkdown}
 {% include box.html type="end" %}